By Kelly Bonyata, BS, IBCLC

 If your baby is taking substantially more than the average amounts, consider the possibility that baby is being given too much milk while you are away.
 Things that can contribute to overfeeding include:

 - Fast flow bottles.
 Always use the lowest flow bottle nipple that baby will tolerate.
+Even with a slower flowing nipple, it is important to pace the bottle feed to allow baby to better control his intake.

 - Using bottle feeding as the primary way to comfort baby.
 Some well-meaning caregivers feed baby the bottle every time he makes a sound.
 Use the calculator above to estimate the amount of milk that baby needs, and start with that amount.
 If baby still seems to be hungry, have your caregiver first check to see whether baby will settle with walking, rocking, holding, etc. before offering another ounce or two.